krnsk0/skyscrapersolver/blogpost/blog_post.md

 This article walks through the use of [constraint propagation](https://en.wikipedia.org/wiki/Constraint_satisfaction), a technique dating to the era of [symbolic AI](https://en.wikipedia.org/wiki/Symbolic_artificial_intelligence), to model the inferential techniques employed by skyscraper enthusiasts.
 While building up a vocabulary of concepts to help us reason about the puzzle, we'll 'll use Javascript to also build up, first, an algorithm capable of solving _published_ puzzles of arbitrary size and difficulty without resorting to backtracking, and later build in backtracking to allow us to solve _all_ possible Skyscraper puzzles, full-stop.

+We'll be building a solution piece by piece; if you want to refer to the finished product as you read, it can be found [here]().

 ## Approach

 Why the caveat that we'll only at first be able to solve _published_ puzzles?